 Request for prompt determination - You may make a request for prompt determination of liability if you are a corporation that is contemplating, or in the process of, dissolution or has already dissolved.
-Before you can make this request, you must file a return with us.
-If your request is properly made, the expiration of the statute of limitations (absent fraud) will not extend beyond 18 months from the date of your request.
-Mail your request to Illinois Department of Revenue, P.O.
-Box 19044, Springfield, Illinois 62794-9044.
+A completed tax return must be on file with us before you can submit a request for prompt determination.
+Do not submit your return and request at the same time.
+Mail your initial return to